 Our top recommendation

 Here's our recommendation for the best all round smartphone on the market, right now.

 1. Samsung Galaxy S7 edge / Galaxy S7

-The flat SGS7 handset is certainly one of the most appealing devices out there, but the S7 edge pips it to the post, taking pole position as the most desirable handset around.
+The flat Samsung Galaxy S7 handset is certainly one of the most appealing devices out there, but in terms of design, the S7 edge pips it to the post, taking pole position as the most desirable handset around.
 Both handsets fuse power with performance, offering displays with Quad HD resolutions and plenty of punch, while the S7 edge differentiates itself with those curved edges.

 Their build qualities match the best of the handsets out there and the addition of a microSD card slot make these handsets all the more practical, while the bigger size of the S7 edge over the SGS7 gives more space for battery.
 Both are slick and fast and every inch the flagship experience, topped-off with a slick fingerprint scanner and a camera to deliver the whole smartphone package.
 The S8 and S8 Plus might be about to succeed these two handsets, but they will remain excellent devices.